George Stanley Gordon: Early career

-Eastern Airlines

 Gordon accepted a position at Eastern Airlines in 1963, as Vice-President of Marketing.
-Gordon created the highly successful The Sunrise at Eastern Campaign and was in charge of a 92 million USD budget.
-The Sunrise Campaign was highly popular and caused an increase in Eastern's market share and a doubling of yearly carrier's revenue's to 750 million USD.
+Gordon created The Sunrise at Eastern Campaign and was in charge of a 92 million USD budget.
+The Sunrise Campaign caused an increase in Eastern's market share and a doubling of yearly carrier's revenue's to 750 million USD.
 Gordon reported directly to Eastern's President Arthur D. Lewis, the successor to Eddie Rickenbacker and remained with Eastern until 1963.

 Founder Gordon and Shortt Agency

-In 1963, after leaving Eastern Airlines, Mr. Gordon accepted a position with Foote, Cone and Belding.
+In 1963, after leaving Eastern Airlines, Gordon accepted a position with Foote, Cone and Belding.
 He was named Vice President of Management and Supervisor and remained with them until 1974.

 While at Foote Cone, and Belding, George Gordon formed his own advertising agency, Gordon and Shortt in 1968.
-Gordon and Shortt had such notable clients as General Motors.
-However, Gordon and Shortt's most famous client was Dallas, Texas based Braniff Airways where he created the Flying Colors Campaign.
+Gordon and Shortt had such clients as General Motors and Braniff Airways, where he created the Flying Colors Campaign.
 Gordon merged his agency with Wells Rich Greene Agency of New York which became Wells Rich Greene and Shortt in the Dallas, Texas market.
 George Gordon retired in 1980 but the new agency continued to service the Braniff account until 1981.
 The Gordon and Shortt Agency had offices in Dallas, Detroit and New York City.